 It is almost a rite of passage in the south.
 You attend cotillion, have a coming out party and then learn to prepare sausage gravy.
 Sausage Gravy is a cooking basic and the ultimate comfort food.

 There are a couple of answers and the most basic is the type and quality of sausage you use.
 This is pure preference.
 Sweet, spicy, smoky, whatever you please!
-The rendered fat from your sausage will serve as the base for a roux.
+The rendered fat from your sausage will serve as the base for a roux (and the flavor).